christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 Download.R - This will download, format, and save all clinical and mutational data to csv files.
 Files downloaded as "\t" separated flat files and saved to Datasets directory

-select_col.py - This a python script that will take the tab-delimated flat files created by Download.R and will extract important columns to make smaller, more efficient files
+select_col.py - This a python script that will take the tab-delimated flat files created by Download.R and will extract important columns to make smaller, more efficient files (\*\_select.csv)

 ##### Smoking Data